cesarsotovalero/cesarsotovalero.github.io/_posts/2021-11-21-how-to-set-up-a-blockchain-network-with-hyperledger-besu.md

 layout: post
 title: How to Set Up A Blockchain Network With Hyperledger Besu
 subtitle: Look mom, I'm running my own blockchain!
-tags: tutorials
+tags: tutorial
 description: If you are a Java developer interested in cryptocurrencies and blockchain-related technologies, you should probably have heard about Hyperledger Besu, the official Java client of the Ethereum blockchain.
 In this post, we're going to set up a production-ready Ethereum client using Besu.
-keywords:
+keywords: blockchain,ethereum,decentralized applications,tutorial, hyperledger besu
-  - blockchain,
-  - ethereum,
-  - decentralized applications,
-  - tutorial,
-  - hyperledger besu,
 image: https://www.cesarsotovalero.net/img/posts/floor_art_cover.jpg
 share-img: https://www.cesarsotovalero.net/img/posts/floor_art_cover.jpg
 show-avatar: false